ossguy/bitinspector/README.txt

 $ cd ../bitinspector
 $ ./autogen.sh
 $ make
-$ ln -s ../libbitconvert/formats formats
+$ ln -s ../libbitconvert/formats.txt formats.txt
 $ ./bitinspector

 Build instructions for other Unix-like operating systems should be similar.
 If